 - Feelings and behaviors as if you’re intoxicated, including slow thoughts and slurred speech

-The Stages of Amphetamine Withdrawal
+What are the Stages of Amphetamine Withdrawal?

 How long does amphetamine withdrawal last?
 The immediate and main withdrawal symptoms typically last a few days to no more than two weeks.
 But post-acute symptoms can show up weeks, months or even years later.

 How hard and how fast withdrawal symptoms start — as well as how long they last — depend on a number of factors.
-Those include how long someone has been using these drugs, how much of the drug they use and how often, other mental and physical health factors and whether the person is abusing other substances too.
+Those include how long someone has been using these drugs, how much of the drug they use and how often, other mental and physical health factors and whether the person is abusing other types of substances too.
 The person’s age, weight, gender and genetics can also impact their withdrawal time line.

 However, on average, amphetamine withdrawals typically start the first day you stop using the drugs and may follow a time line similar to that described below.